-

 1.The lack of emotional and personal context makes written communication best-suited for the sharing of factual information.
 It is more difficult, if not impossible, to use an email or other written communication to ask questions to gather information from the customer, or demonstrate that you’ve listened to and understood the customer’s point of view.

-2.If you sense that you and/or the other person have misunderstood your written message, pick up the phone
+2.If you sense that you and/or the other person have misunderstood your written message, pick up the phone.

-When you wish to ensure the confidentiality or security of the message; no email is private and all email can be forwarded to unintended recipients
+3.There are times when a face-to-face sales call is best (or perhaps a phone call) but not a written message:•When you are negotiating•When you need a lot of input from the other person(s)•When the situation is emotional (or likely to become emotional)•When you wish to ensure the confidentiality or security of the message; no email is private and all email can be forwarded to unintended recipients

 Knowing when to go back to old fashioned person to person communication may seem like common sense, but in our busy lives, we often take the shortcut.
 Shooting off the quick email saves time, but it may not always be the best method.
 Don’t take the shortcut next time.
 Take the time to choose the right form of communication, given the situation and the customer.

-• Communicating More Effectively with Customers and Colleagues
+Communicating More Effectively with Customers and Colleagues

-"To listen well is as powerful a means of communication and influence as to talk well."- John Marshall, Supreme Court Chief Justice, 1801-1835
+06/20/2013 in Communication Skills"To listen well is as powerful a means of communication and influence as to talk well."- John Marshall, Supreme Court Chief Justice, 1801-1835

 The Best Salespeople are Good Communicators